Characterization of Serum Concentration of CD8, CD4, Interfron-γ, and Interleukin-4 in 4T1 Tumor Inoculated Mouse Model

 Authors

-1 Department of Internal Medicine, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran
+1 Department of Internal Medicine, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

-2 Department of Microbiology and Immunology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran
+2 Department of Microbiology and Immunology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

-3 Dr. Rastegar Laboratories, Faculty of veterinary medicine, University of Tehran, Tehran, Iran.
+3 Dr. Rastegar Laboratories, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

-4 Department of pathology, university of Tehran, Tehran, Iran
+4 Department of Pathology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

 Abstract